-Comparisons of combination beta2-agonist/anticholinergic products to each other or to other bronchodilator combinations • Two head-to-head trials between different LAMA/LABA combinations have been published.
+Comparisons of combination beta2-agonist/anticholinergic products to each other or to other bronchodilator combinations

+• Several head-to-head trials between different LAMA/LABA combinations have been published.

-- An 8-week, open-label, crossover trial compared Anoro Ellipta (umeclidinium/vilanterol) and Stiolto Respimat (tiotropium/olodaterol) in 236 patients with COPD (Feldman et al 2017).
+- An 8-week, open-label, crossover trial compared umeclidinium/vilanterol and tiotropium/olodaterol in 236 patients with COPD (Feldman et al 2017).
 The primary endpoint, change from baseline in trough FEV1, was shown to be greater for umeclidinium/vilanterol, with a difference of 52 mL (95% CI, 28 to 77; p < 0.001 for superiority in the intention-to-treat population).
-Effects on secondary endpoints were mixed, with umeclidinium/vilanterol demonstrating a small improvement in rescue medication use but no significant differences in COPD Assessment Test (CAT) scores (a health status questionnaire) or EXACT Respiratory Symptoms (E-RS) scores at most weekly assessments. - Two 12-week, double-blind, crossover trials compared Utibron Neohaler (glycopyrrolate/indacaterol) to Anoro Ellipta (umeclidinium/vilanterol) in a total of 712 patients with COPD (Kerwin et al 2017).
-The primary endpoint, FEV1 AUC (0 to 24 hr), was similar between treatment arms in both studies, with differences for glycopyrrolate/indacaterol vs umeclidinium/vilanterol of -11.5 mL (95% Cl, -26.9 to 3.8) and -18.2 mL (95% Cl, -34.2 to -2.3) in Studies 1 and 2, respectively.
-Although the trials failed to demonstrate noninferiority of glycopyrrolate/indacaterol to umeclidinium/vilanterol due to the noninferiority margin used in the study methodology, the differences between treatments were not considered clinically meaningful. - A 12-week, non-inferiority, randomized, double-blind, triple-dummy, parallel group study (N = 967) compared umeclidinium/vilanterol (62.5/25 mcg once daily) to tiotropium (18 mcg once daily) plus indacaterol (150 mcg once daily) (Kalberg et al 2016).
+Effects on secondary endpoints were mixed, with umeclidinium/vilanterol demonstrating a small improvement in rescue medication use but no significant differences in COPD Assessment Test (CAT) scores (a health status questionnaire) or EXACT Respiratory Symptoms (E-RS) scores at most weekly assessments. - Two 12-week, double-blind, crossover trials compared glycopyrrolate/indacaterol to umeclidinium/vilanterol in a total of 712 patients with COPD (Kerwin et al 2017b).
+The primary endpoint, FEV1 AUC (0 to 24 hr), was similar between treatment arms in both studies, with differences for glycopyrrolate/indacaterol vs umeclidinium/vilanterol of -11.5 mL (95% CI, -26.9 to 3.8) and -18.2 mL (95% CI, -34.2 to -2.3) in Studies 1 and 2, respectively.
+Although the trials failed to demonstrate noninferiority of glycopyrrolate/indacaterol to umeclidinium/vilanterol due to the noninferiority margin used in the study methodology, the differences between treatments were not considered clinically meaningful. - A 24-week, double-blind, double-dummy, randomized phase 3 trial compared glycopyrrolate/formoterol and umeclidinium/vilanterol in 1119 patients with moderate-to-very severe COPD (Maltais et al 2019b).
+One of the primary endpoints, peak change from baseline in FEV1 within 2 hours post-dose over 24 weeks, was similar between glycopyrrolate/formoterol and umeclidinium/vilanterol (LSM difference, -3.4 mL; 97.5% CI, -32.8 to 25.9).
+Glycopyrrolate/formoterol showed improved outcomes for another primary endpoint, change from baseline in morning pre-dose trough FEV1 over 24 weeks, compared with umeclidinium/vilanterol (LSM difference, - 87.2 mL; 97.5% CI, -117.0 to - 57.4).
+The trial did not reveal any clinically meaningful differences in symptoms between the 2 treatments. - A 12-week, non-inferiority, randomized, double-blind, triple-dummy, parallel group study (N = 967) compared umeclidinium/vilanterol (62.5/25 mcg once daily) to tiotropium (18 mcg once daily) plus indacaterol (150 mcg once daily) (Kalberg et al 2016).
 When comparing trough FEV1 on day 85, umeclidinium/vilanterol demonstrated non-inferiority to combination treatment with tiotropium and indacaterol.
-Other measures, including rescue medication use, TDI focal scores, and St. George's Respiratory Questionnaire (SGRQ) scores, were also similar between both treatment groups on day 85 (p values not provided). - A meta-analysis of 26 randomized controlled trials comparing the efficacy of umeclidinium/vilanterol, indacaterol/glycopyrrolate, formoterol plus tiotropium, salmeterol plus tiotropium, or indacaterol plus tiotropium to tiotropium alone found that umeclidinium/vilanterol was comparable to other LAMA/LABA fixed dose combination agents with respect to trough FEV1, SGRQ scores, TDI focal scores, and need for rescue medication use (Huisman et al 2015). - Three systematic reviews/meta-analyses compared various LAMA/LABA combinations (Calzetta et al 2016, Schlueter et al 2016, Sion et al 2017).
-Limitations to these analyses included the fact that trials evaluated some formulations/dose regimens not available in the U.S., and comparisons between different combinations were based on indirect data. - Overall, these meta-analyses demonstrated that all LAMA/LABA combinations showed improved lung function vs monocomponents, with few differences among products across lung function and patient-reported endpoints. - The analysis by Sion et al noted that both Utibron Neohaler (glycopyrrolate/indacaterol) and Anoro Ellipta (umeclidinium/vilanterol) appeared to improve lung function to a greater extent than Stiolto Respimat (tiotropium/olodaterol) at 12 weeks, with differences in trough FEV1 of 52 mL (95% credible interval [CrI], 18 to 86) and 38 mL (95% CrI, 13 to 63), respectively. - The Schlueter et al meta-analysis included 27 trials (N = 30,361) including 4 LAMA/LABA fixed-dose combination agents (aclidinium/formoterol 400/12 mcg [not FDA approved for use in the U.S.], glycopyrrolate/indacaterol 110/50 mcg, tiotropium/olodaterol 5/5 mcg, and umeclidinium/vilanterol 62.5/25 mcg), and showed non-significant differences in efficacy, exacerbations, and discontinuation rates (Schlueter et al 2016).
-Safety profiles were also similar among the products.
+Other measures, including rescue medication use, TDI focal scores, and SGRQ scores, were also similar between both treatment groups on day 85 (p values not provided).